 Ideally, you should be able to glance through your list and say a few really great and exciting things about each school you’re applying to.
 Of course, the reach schools may have a few more points in the “pros” list, but you should not be completely disappointed by the other items on your list.
 If you don’t like a school, don’t put it on your list!
 Find one that fits similar admissions criteria and has some great things to look forward to.
 I promise you this is possible and urge you to consider the importance of this.

 A positive outcome of researching and picking the schools on your list carefully, is that it’ll be much easier to write your essays.
-If you are excited by a school, your honesty and authenticity is more likely to shine through in your writing.
+If you are excited by a school, your honesty and authenticity are more likely to shine through in your writing.
 Know yourself, and what you want, and the rest will come to you more naturally.

 Remembering, you are not just applying for a spot at a school, you’re also giving the school the opportunity to take you on as a student.
 Advocate for yourself, your needs, and your interests, just as much as you would advocate for the prestige and reputation of a university.